SpenceKonde/DxCore/megaavr/tools/README.md

 If you look at the UPDI line on a 'scope while it is malfunctioning, you will see that sometimes the voltage is not going all the way down to ground when one side tries to assert it.

-They are not recommended unless there is something keeping you from using a diode cofiguration.
+They are not recommended unless there is something keeping you from using a diode configuration.

 The PyUPDI classic: